MHageH/c_uart_interface/README.md

 - git submodule update --init --recursive

 # Setting up simulation and netcat bridges
+Warning : you need at openjdk-7-jdk or openjdk-6-jdk, otherwise, it jmavsim won't work unless tweaked.

 The simulation is based on jMAVsim, which is being regularly updated.
 This application is able to simulate the movement of a drone to a high extent.